tobealive/docs/docs/getting-started/installation.md

 there is a compatible version for your system, and installed under the V `thirdparty` directory.
 This compiler is very fast, but does almost no optimizations.
 It is best for development builds.

-If V can't find a compatible version of tcc, it will try to use the system C compiler.
+If V cannot find a compatible version of tcc, it will try to use the system C compiler.
-If you don't have a C compiler installed, follow these instructions:
+If you do not have a C compiler installed, follow these instructions:

 - [Installing a C compiler on Linux and macOS](https://github.com/vlang/v/wiki/Installing-a-C-compiler-on-Linux-and-macOS)
 - [Installing a C compiler on Windows](https://github.com/vlang/v/wiki/Installing-a-C-compiler-on-Windows)